What is Vendor Management?

 The Vendor Management Lifecycle

-Objective: Identify business needs and select vendors that best meet requirements.
+Objective: Identify business need, evaluate options, and select the vendor that best meets requirements.

 Key activities: